-Despite living in the year 2019, in a world of digitization and automation, your organization is probably spending a significant amount of time doing tasks manually.
+Despite living in the 21st century, in a world of digitization and automation, your organization is probably spending a significant amount of time doing tasks manually.
 The following are some real-life things that are likely going on in your organization:

 - At the beginning of each month, your finance department manually collects data from several independent systems and puts the data into Excel files—which the team then uses to compare figures and make necessary edits by hand.

 - When a service or product is updated, the person responsible for product information migrates the updated data by transferring it field by field from the source file into your enterprise resource planning (ERP) software, using the tried and tested copy-paste method.

 - If there is a new employee starting her career at your company, all her employment-related data is copied manually from your human resources (HR) system into all other solutions she will need in performing her everyday tasks.

 - When your sales team acquires a new client, they move the necessary customer data from your customer relationship management (CRM) system into your ERP via the clipboard – manually, of course!